JakkuSakura/wprs/README.md

 restart will still terminate all wayland applications running against it, like with any other wayland compositor.

-Communication between wprsd and wprsc happens over unix domain sockets; wprsd creates a socket and wprsc connects to it.
-The default mode of operation is to, on the client side, use ssh to forward a local socket to the remote wprsd socket, but a different transport could be used with, for example, socat or a custom proxy application.
-A launcher script (`wprs`) is provided which sets up the ssh socket forwarding.
+Communication between wprsd and wprsc happens over Unix domain sockets by default; wprsd creates a socket and wprsc connects to it.
+The protocol also supports TCP endpoints (and SSH tunnels via the `Endpoint` URI syntax).
+The default mode of operation is to use SSH to forward a local socket to the remote wprsd socket, but a different transport could be used with, for example, socat or a custom proxy application.
+A launcher script (`wprs`) is provided which sets up the SSH socket forwarding.

 ### Protocol